Understanding 25/4 as a Decimal: A full breakdown

 - Financial Calculations: Calculating percentages, interest rates, and discounts often requires converting fractions to decimals.

 - Measurement: Converting between units of measurement frequently involves decimal conversions.
-For instance, converting inches to centimeters or pounds to kilograms often necessitates fractional-to-decimal conversion.
+Here's a good example: converting inches to centimeters or pounds to kilograms often necessitates fractional-to-decimal conversion.

 - Scientific Calculations: Many scientific formulas and calculations require working with decimal numbers.